-Replace door gasket material every two to three seasons, depending on stove use.
+Replace door gasket material every two to three seasons, or whenever it becomes deteriorated or loose, depending on stove use.
 If the door seal leaks, a new gasket will ensure a tight seal and improve stove performance.

-We recommend you only use Hearthstone Haze Collection replacement gaskets and adhesive when you need to replace your door gasket.
-Contact your dealer for a gasket kit that includes instructions, adhesive, and the gasket for your stove.
+We recommend you only use Hearthstone replacement gaskets when you need to replace your door gasket.
+Contact your dealer for a gasket kit that includes instructions, and the gasket for your stove.